 Institutional Learning Goals

-- Technological Fluency – Students will acquire the skills to function in today’s highly technical society and to perform in their chosen field.
+Students will be able to identify, allocate, and utilize technology resources effectively to be able to acquire the skills needed to function in today’s highly technical society and to perform in their chosen field.

 UoPeople is the best university for any student who wants to study online.
 You can study anywhere, anytime and also at any place as long as you have access to the internet